shdushantha/fake-news-detection/README.md

 3. Text Preprocessing: Cleans the text by converting it to lowercase and removing non-alphabetic characters.
 4. Train-Test Split: Splits the dataset into an 80% training set and a 20% testing set.
-5. 5.
-Model 1: Baseline Logistic Regression (Spark MLlib):
-    An ML Pipeline is constructed using Tokenizer, StopWordsRemover, HashingTF, and IDF to convert text into numerical features.
-    A Logistic Regression model is trained on these features.

-6. Model 2: Fine-Tuning DistilBERT (Hugging Face):
+5. Model : Fine-Tuning DistilBERT (Hugging Face):
     The training and testing data are converted to Pandas DataFrames.
     A pre-trained distilbert-base-uncased model and its tokenizer are loaded.
     The model is fine-tuned on the training dataset for 1 epoch.

-7. Model Saving: Both the trained Spark MLlib pipeline and the fine-tuned BERT model are saved to disk for later use.
+6. Model Saving: Both the trained Spark MLlib pipeline and the fine-tuned BERT model are saved to disk for later use.
-8. Ensemble & Evaluation:
+7. Ensemble & Evaluation:
-    Probabilities are predicted for the test set from both models.
+    Probabilities are predicted for the test set trained model.
-    A final prediction is made by calculating a weighted average of the probabilities (80% BERT, 20% Logistic Regression).
-    The ensemble model's performance is evaluated.

 ## ✨ Results